Rites of Passage for a Model Railway - 21: Kirk Rigg, One I Made Earlier

 Signalling's pretty primitive, but for an eight-year old a token gesture to technology.
 A Hornby tubular metal signal post with single starter arm and cast ladder.
 Simplicity, always best..

+Another good reference work from the Silver Link library.
 A handy source of inspiration for the flat dwellers or renters with limited space.
 Some would even fit in the back seat of your car.
 Try one - I've had a copy of this for a while, useful for tips even on larger layouts.
 See if you can create a layout that will fit onto a coffee table - now there's a challenge!
 Or how about a working box-file layout?
+We had a competition for box file layouts at DOGA some time ago (see below for link).
+An insight into people's ingenuity...

 Platform extent and around the goods warehouse